As a security company,

-Besides, here is the commit history of all our repositories:
+Additionally, here is the commit history of our public repository:

-All incidents are reported in our Community Site with details like what happened, what we’ve done, what’s the impact, and what we’re doing to help.
+All incidents are reported on our Community Site with details like what happened, what we’ve done, what’s the impact, and what we’re doing to help.

 Fluid Attacks detects a breach,

-when, and for how long (to the extent this information is available).
+when, and for how long (to the extent that this information is available).